vleague2/bamazon/README.md

 # Bamazon

+Bamazon is a database of products that customers can purchase.
 This app contains three different levels of functionality.

-Bamazon is a database of products that customers can purchase.
+## How to Use
+* You must have NodeJS installed.
+* Clone down the repo.
+* Use the "node" command to run the file of your choice.
+The gifs below demonstrate how to run the command line.

 ## Customer View
 As a customer, the user will see a table of the items available.